 North Omaha is a community located in Omaha, Nebraska.
-For the purpose of this blog, I define North Omaha by the boundaries I knew growing up: From Dodge Street on the south to 72nd on the west, the Missouri River on the east and Ponca Hills on the north.
+For the purpose of this website, I define North Omaha by the boundaries I knew growing up: From Dodge Street on the south to 72nd on the west, the Missouri River on the east and Ponca Hills on the north.

 |This picture is looking north from downtown over North Omaha in 1878.
 The building on the left belonged to Creighton University.
 This picture is courtesy of Durham Museum.|

 My name is Adam Fletcher Sasse.
 I am a professional writer and speaker who runs a small consulting firm in Olympia, Washington.
-I operate the North Omaha History Blog as a hobby, and I consider myself an amatuer historian.
+I operate the North Omaha History website as a hobby, and I consider myself an amatuer historian.

 I grew up in North Omaha in the Miller Park neighborhood for more than a decade from the mid-1980s through the mid-90s.
 Growing up in these historical, predominantly African American neighborhood, I was a bit of an anomaly: I was a goofy white Canadian kid in cowboy boots and corduroy pants.
 But I devoured history, especially the stories of the place where I was growing up.